ESPPs 101: Key Dates And Terms You Must Know

 After reading this article, test your knowledge with a fun, interactive quiz on ESPPs

 Your employee stock purchase plan (ESPP) may be one of the best benefits your company offers.
-A study of behavior among ESPP participants found that ESPPs can meaningfully improve employees' financial well-being.
+A study of behavior among ESPP participants by a major financial institution found that ESPPs can meaningfully improve employees' financial well-being.
 However, to maximize your ESPP's value, you must know its key dates and terms.
 This article explains the basics you need to know for your ESPP participation.
 The next article in this series discusses ESPP taxation.

 An ESPP is a type of stock plan that allows you to use after-tax payroll deductions to acquire shares of your company's stock (this differs from a 401(k) plan, to which money is contributed before tax withholding).
 Plans can have different contribution rules and features and some of the terms do not have universal definitions.